 Though each consultant works a bit differently, you can expect to discuss your assignment, to read your essay, to identify areas where improvement may be possible, and to discuss strategies you can utilize in your writing process.

 • Can you help me with grammar?
 What about my thesis?

-While the Studio is not a copy editing service, we are happy to help students who express a desire to learn more about grammar.
+While The Bate Center is not a copy editing service, we are happy to help students who express a desire to learn more about grammar.
 Often, once a tutorial is underway, the tutor will note issues other than grammar that will also warrant the student's attention and focus on those areas as well.
 Consultants can discuss all aspects of writing with students, including grammar, theses and conclusions, organization, and big-pictures ideas.

 • Will you tell me what grade you think I'll get on my paper?

 No. Consultants will not tell you what grade you may/may not make on your writing and cannot make speculations about grading.
 Every instructor and faculty member has different grading criteria.

 • How often can I make an appointment?

 Students can make appointments as often as necessary, and standing weekly appointments are encouraged.
 However, keep in mind that writing consultations are discussions about writing strategies and students often need time to implement these strategies before their next session.